Nationals, eliminated from playoff contention, beat Mets 6-0

 “One day it could have been the pitching.
 One day it could have been we didn’t get one extra hit.
 Multiple reasons,” first-year manager Dave Martinez said before the game.

 “You learn from it and move on and try to figure out how to make those days better, those things better.”

 Ownership stood pat at the July trade deadline, and the team responded by winning six of seven games.
 However, a four-game losing streak soon had the Nationals nine games out of first place in mid-August, and the team unloaded players including Daniel Murphy and Matt Adams.

 The team dealt with injuries to pitchers Stephen Strasburg and Sean Doolittle, as well as Adam Eaton, Murphy and Ryan Zimmerman, but even when healthy, Washington was unable to put together an extended winning stretch.
-The Nationals are 78-77 with seven games remaining after going 97-65 a year ago.

 Even with Saturday’s win, the Nationals will lose the season series to the fourth-place Mets.

 Turner’s 18th homer of the season, a two-run shot, put Washington ahead in the third, and Wieters added a three-run homer off reliever Jerry Blevins in the sixth.